Create parallel approval workflows with Power Automate

 Options after adding parallel branches

-After you've added actions to parallel branches, you have two options for adding more steps to your flow:
+After you've added actions to parallel branches, there are two ways to add steps to your flow:

-- Use the larger New step button at the bottom of the entire workflow.
-This button adds an action that runs after all branches complete.
-Steps you add with this button run after all branches complete.
+Add a step to the flow: Use the larger +New step button at the bottom of the entire workflow.
+Steps you add with this button run after all previous branches complete.
+This button is shown here:

-In the following sections, we use the small Insert a new step button to perform the following steps on each branch:
+In the following sections, we add steps within each branch:

 - Add a condition that checks if the vacation request was approved or rejected.